MOY-lightening-firmware/M5-cardputer-SD-security-firmware/README.md

 Important Notes
 The system may not provide 100% accurate results.

 The ownr is in no way responsible for any misuse of this system.
+All responsibility lies with the user.

 This tool is intended for educational and research purposes only.